rschristopher/rschristopher.github.io/src/pow/understand-the-terms.md

  course.
-Unfortunately, there's no word to adequately describe that, hence the circumlocutions necessary to describe what it really is.
+Unfortunately, there's no word to adequately describe that, hence the circumlocutions necessary to describe what
+ "Bitcoin mining" really is.

 For these reasons, we've called this section
  *proof of work*.